-Hugh is an awesome 5 year old kid.
+Hugh was an awesome 5 year old kid.
 Hugh’s name means bright mind and spirit.
-He is every bit this and more.
-Hugh has shown us what resilience, courage, strength of spirit, hope and humour really are.
+He was every bit this and more.
+Hugh showed us what resilience, courage, strength of spirit, hope and humour really are.
 Hugh was an eight month old baby – sitting up, laughing, learning to crawl, and actively interested in his world when on Christmas night his left arm/shoulder started to shoot out from his body like he had had a fright.
 However this 'jerking' movement continued.
 It continued for two weeks.
 It was a form of seizure called EPC (epilepsia partialis continua).
 It felt like every drug known to mankind was put into his little veins and nothing worked.
 How in this day and age we could feel like our baby was languishing in a hospital bed (despite best medical efforts) with nothing to treat this form of seizure, was beyond belief.
 We were to discover in time that EPC creates uncontrolled movement in a focalised area of the body – moving from one area to another with each subsequent episode.
 It is very difficult to control even with medicine and can last hours, days, weeks, months.

 Unfortunately EPC wasn’t the worst of it.
 You know that conversation that you don’t ever want to have with a Doctor about your child?
 We had that conversation.
 Hugh has Alpers Syndrome.
 Simply put, a genetic disorder of the polg gene.
 Degenerative and life limiting.
 Symptoms of Alpers include EPC, organ failure, strokes, hypotonia (low muscle tone) – leading to quadriplegia, spasticity, progressive dementia, blindness and deafness.
 There is no cure and no way to impede the progression.
 All I could stammer in that moment was "life limiting"??
 How long is life limiting?
 Well, the answer to that was "most children don't make it past the first decade".